Dream (American group): 2003–2012: Post-breakup activities

 Ashley Poole and Melissa Schuman pursued solo singing careers, and Holly Blake-Arnstein joined the California-based band Whirl Magnet.

 On May 9, 2008, Clockwork Entertainment released two compilation albums titled Daddy's Little Girl and Dream Never Land.
 These albums feature demo songs recorded before their debut and include early member Alex Chester.
 Subsequently, Reality also became available for purchase on iTunes on May 13, 2008.
 A third compilation, Dream Back To You, was released in 2009.

+Around this time, Clockwork Entertainment attempted to rebuild Dream with completely new members.
+The newly revived lineup consisted of Jordan McCoy, Danielle Keaton, Lindsay Taylor and Imaj Thomas.
+This new iteration of Dream was given a soft launch via the official YouTube channel but would fail to make a proper debut following the departure of several members.

-In 2008, members Melissa Schuman, Ashley Poole, and Diana Ortiz started a new group under the name Lady Phoenix.
+Meanwhile, members Melissa Schuman, Ashley Poole, and Diana Ortiz started a new group under the name Lady Phoenix.
 A reality show documenting their search for new members was in the works, but was not picked up by any networks, and the group disbanded in 2012.

 2015–2016: Comeback and "I Believe"

-On May 11, 2015, the original members of Dream posted a video online performing a acapella version of their 2000 single "He Loves U Not".
+On May 11, 2015, the original members of Dream posted a video online performing a cappella version of their 2000 single "He Loves U Not".
 On May 29, 2015, Dream announced they would be making a comeback and launched a new Twitter and Facebook page.
 On December 17, 2015, Dream released a studio recording of "O Holy Night".

 On August 2, 2016, Dream released their first single together in 13 years, titled "I Believe".

 In 2016, Dream opened for 98 Degrees on the My2K Tour.
 They also performed at the 2016 Mixtape Festival on August 6 with New Kids On The Block headlining.
-On August 25, 2016, Former member Kasey Sheridan joined Dream on stage to perform "Crazy" at the Microsoft Theater in Los Angeles, California.
+On August 25, 2016, former member Kasey Sheridan joined Dream on stage to perform "Crazy" at the Microsoft Theater in Los Angeles, California.

 On October 5, 2016, Ashley Poole announced that Dream had once again disbanded.